dbpunk-labs/octogen/README.md

 The default is using docker as container engine. use podman with flag `--use_podman`

-3. Open your terminal and execute the command `og`, you will see the following output
+3. Execute the command `og`, you will see the following output

 ```
 Welcome to use octogen❤️ .
 To ask a programming question, simply type your question and press esc + enter